;

 Senior Thesis

 Outstanding students may choose to complete a senior thesis, which is comprised of field-study observations, historical and theoretical contextualizations of the field study, and deeper analysis of the social justice issues and histories at the heart of the field study.
 The thesis also involves post-field-study research; typical length is 40–50 pages, including bibliography.
-The senior essay completed during CMMU 107 will become the foundation for the thesis, whether as a template to be elaborated or as one or more chapters of the completed thesis.
+The Capstone Analytic Essay completed during CMMU 107 will become the foundation for the thesis, whether as a template to be elaborated or as one or more chapters of the completed thesis.
 Students electing to write a senior thesis must have a faculty thesis adviser and under direction of the adviser, may enroll in the following courses for variable units in order to complete the thesis.

 CMMU 195ASenior Thesis